Incubeta/pub-assignment-marketing-software-developer/README.md

-# Incubetat Cloud City - Assignment
+# Incubeta Cloud City - Assignment

 This assignment consists of 3 parts.
 You will be creating code for a small application that can ingest data and output it in a way the customer wants.
 This assignment will use a real-life use-case that we also needed to solve